 5. Question your thoughts.
 Ask yourself: “Is this true?”
 Remember, just because you feel it doesn’t make it true.
 Can you dispute your emotional thoughts with logic?
 Try changing your thinking to change your mind.
 The Australian Centre for Clinical Interventions provides a great worksheet on “Unhelpful Thinking Styles.”
 See if any of these unhelpful thoughts might be raising your anxiety.

 6. Breathe.
 When you’re anxious, your breathing is shallow.
-Try breathing in for a count of 4, hold for 2, and breathe out for a count of 4.
+Try breathing in for a count of four, hold for two, and breathe out for a count of four.
 Do this for a minute or two.
 You can usually practice breathing anywhere (like the waiting area before your interview); no one will likely notice it.
 Try taking a few minutes to sit and breathe calmly in your car after you park at the interview site.
 If you find that breathing techniques help you, Dr. Andrew Weil offers several breathing exercises to try.

 7. Try Sighing.
 Sometimes it can be hard to breathe deeply when you’re stressed, so try sighing instead.
 Take a breath and let it out like a sigh.
 You’ll probably feel your shoulders relax (tension around the neck and shoulders is a common response to anxiety).

-8. Assume the super-hero posture: it’s a power-pose and the opposite of anxiety.
+8. Assume the super-hero posture.
+It’s a power-pose and the opposite of anxiety.
 Stand tall and place your hands on your hips with your elbows jutting out, like you’re standing on top of world and observing everything in your domain.
 Take some deep breaths.
 Remember, you’re in charge of the world.
 (Just be careful where you do this...)
-Watch this TED talk by Ann Cuddy to learn about how your posture affects your mood.

 9. Practice self-compassion.
 Focus on these words: Wisdom.
 Strength.
 Warmth.
 Nonjudgment.
 Repeat them to yourself while you breathe.
 Try not to critique yourself as you go through the process.
 Don't say anything to yourself that you wouldn't say to a good friend.
 One of my favorite resources for reducing anxiety and increasing self-compassion is Dr. Christopher Germer's book, The Mindful Path to Self-Compassion.